-Central banks generally establish and operate the systemically important and most critical payment and securities settlement systems in their countries by themselves.
+Central banks generally establish and operate the systemically important and the most critical payment systems in their countries by themselves.

-Central banks generally provide various liquidity facilities to payment systems and participants of these systems in order to avoid the contagion effect of a participant's short term liquidity problem (i.e. Intra-day liquidity facility, Late liquidity window, overnight liquidity facility).
+Central banks generally provide various liquidity facilities to payment systems and participants of these systems in order to prevent the contagion effect of a participant's short term liquidity problem (i.e. Intra-day liquidity facility, late liquidity window, overnight liquidity facility).